infobip/infobip-rtc-js-1.x-deprecated/README.md

 ```

 The next two events are fired when another user adds or removes the video.
-You should implement these event handlers in order to add and/or remove a HTML video element with a media stream.
+You should implement these event handlers in order to add and/or remove an HTML video element with a media stream.
 ```
 conference.on('user-video-added', function (event) {
   // add a new HTML video element with id remoteVideo-event.identity